How Computing and Computer Science contributes to the Curriculum

-Who Teaches Computing and ICT
+Who Teaches Computing and Computer Science

-Head of Department:
+Head of Department (KS3/4):

 Mr. S. Nicholson

-Relevant experience includes: Three years postgraduate research into 3D image enhancement algorithms alongside teaching seminars and laboratory work including coding.
-Industry experience as both an Aviation Engineer and a Circuit Design Engineer in the technological industry, which included the coding of microcontrollers.
-Experience also includes speech recognition algorithms.
-Coding experience is in a variety of programming languages.
+Relevant experience includes: Three years postgraduate research into 3D image enhancement algorithms alongside teaching seminars, laboratory work and coding.
+Technical Industry experience as both an Aviation Engineer and a Circuit Design Engineer, which included coding of microcontrollers and speech recognition algorithms.
+Experience in coding with a variety of coding languages.